-We are the Diasporic Peoples Writing Collective (DPWC), a registered student organization (RSO), at San Jose State University (SJSU).
+We are the Diasporic Peoples Writing Collective (DPWC), a student organization at San Jose State University (SJSU).
 The collective started with a handful of Creative Writing MFAs who developed community through their shared experiences as students and literary artists.

-Today we’re much larger as a project that’s powered by student, alum, academic, and ally activists that are helping to build-out a platform for BIPOC+underrepresented literary artists.
+Today we’re a much larger project that’s powered by student, alum, academic, and ally activists that are helping to build-out a platform for BIPOC+underrepresented literary artists.
 We maintain work synergy by meeting monthly and participating in a system of mutual support.
 We learn a lot from one another as a group that is both diverse and inclusive.
 Everyone is welcome to join: students/alums/academics and allies who enjoy creative writing, literature, and networking.

 Writing can sometimes feel like a solitary endeavor, but it’s important to build community, network, and stay connected.
 This is essential to a writer’s professional development and perhaps sanity.

 We have a lot of talent in our collective: some of us have experience writing for Silicon Valley tech, some of us are writers with a mix of creative expertise, and some of us are just here to add to our creative repertoire, but we are all in a position to share and/or give back.
 To this end, our focus has been to build platform for writers of color and artists who are still underrepresented.